Landscape Design

 With a consistent schedule, attention to weather and soil type, and a few smart adjustments, you can help your new lawn take root and grow into the thick, green yard you’re aiming for.
 Avoiding common mistakes early on can save you time, water, and frustration in the long run.

-If you're in Buffalo, Amherst, or Cheektowaga and want expert support with lawn seeding or watering strategies, Percy’s Lawn Care is ready to help.
-As a second-generation, family-owned business, we bring over 20 years of local experience and a personalized approach to every lawn we care for.
+If you want hands-on support with lawn seeding or watering strategy, Percy’s Lawn Care has served Western New York homeowners for over 20 years.
+As a second-generation, family-owned business, we bring local expertise and a personalized approach to every lawn we care for.

 We offer free on-site consultations, practical advice, and services tailored to your property and goals.
 Get in touch with Percy’s Lawn Care today and set your lawn up for lasting success.

-5. How often should I water newly seeded grass?
+1. How often should I water new grass seed?